pcm720/osdmenu-launcher/README.md

 25. `cdrom_skip_ps2logo` — enables or disables running discs via `rom0:PS2LOGO`.
 Useful for MechaPwn-patched consoles.
 26. `cdrom_disable_gameid` — disables or enables visual Game ID
 27. `cdrom_use_dkwdrv` — enables or disables launching DKWDRV for PS1 discs
+28. `OSDSYS_Browser_Launcher` — enables/disables patch for launching applications from the Browser

+Options exclusive to OSDMenu:

-28. `path_LAUNCHER_ELF` — custom path to launcher.elf.
+29. `path_LAUNCHER_ELF` — custom path to launcher.elf.
 The path MUST be on the memory card
-29. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
+30. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
 The path MUST be on the memory card
-30. `OSDSYS_Browser_Launcher` — enables/disables patch for launching applications from the Browser

 ## Credits

 - Everyone involved in developing the original Free MC Boot and OSDSYS patches, especially Neme and jimmikaelkael
+- Julian Uy for mapping out significant parts of HDD-OSD for [osdsys_re](https://github.com/ps2re/osdsys_re) project
 - [TonyHax International](https://github.com/alex-free/tonyhax) developers for PS1 game ID detection for generic executables.
 - Maximus32 for creating the [`smap_udpbd` module](
 https://github.com/rickgaiser/neutrino) and Neutrino GSM